theZues/Agora/README.md

   ## Approach Taken

   I started off from scratch.
 I began with no schema's and built the RESTful routes first.
 I then built in the schema's afterwards, then tackled CSS with skeleton at the end.
+I used  Node.js, Mongoose, Express and EJS and I also adhered to the MVC model architecture.
 Here's the link https://theagorasite.herokuapp.com/

   ## Built With